 Sunscreen?
-What in your opinion should people look out for in sunscreen?
+What should people look out for in a sunscreen?
 We all need to slip, slop, slap but unfortunately not all SPFs are made equal.

 Oxybenzone and octinoxate are both photoallergenic, an endocrine disruptor and penetration enhancer.
 Synthetic fragrance contains phthalates, which are endocrine disruptors too.
 While methylisothiazolinone is an immune toxicant or allergen.

 What do you think of the trend towards coconut in skincare?

 Coconut oil has been used for centuries on the skin for its softening and soothing effects.
 It reportedly has antibacterial, antifungal and antiviral properties.
 Coconut oil is replacing palm oil as it is more sustainable and, if it is Fair Trade, more ethical.

 It’s difficult to go all-natural, all of the time.
 What are your top three tips for eliminating chemicals from our cupboards?

 Read the labels, read the labels, read the labels!
 Seriously, labels are a good place to start, providing you know what to look for.
 Sometimes, what is not written on a label can be a decider.
 Choose certified organic wherever possible.
 Use resources like The Chemical Maze books and apps and do your own research.

 Bill Statham, what's your professional opinion of ONNE?

 I believe the company achieves a clean, fresh, subtle look without being sterile.
 I applaud the fact that ONNE is cruelty-free, uses all-natural ingredients, is Australian owned and the products are made in Australia.
 For more information on The Chemical Maze by Bill Statham, visit thechemicalmaze.com